Sammy Harris And Orchestra - King Zulu / Fatso (Freedom 1539)

 Below: Houston Informer, February 10, 1951.

 It probably didn't help matters that Harris only made this one record, but if you're going to make just one, you should make it count.
 "King Zulu" and "Fatso" are pure fun.
 There is a strong Louis Jordan and Amos Milburn influence working here.
-(Who cares if the brass are a little out of tune?)
 It was recorded at ACA in 1950 and probably released around September of that year.
 The record itself is a high quality flexible vinyl pressing by Gold Star/Research Craft.

 Other than Harris and vocalist Leon Whitehead, the personnel here is unknown.
 The Houston Informer wrote in its November 22, 1952, issue that the group included Richie Dell Thomas (nee Archie or Archia) (piano), Henry Sloan (trombone), Paul Wallace (tenor sax), Roy Patterson (trumpet), Leon "Popeye" Whitehead (vocals), and Duke Barker (drums), so perhaps some of these men were present on the "Zulu" session.
 A Club Matinee ad from early 1951 (shown above) cites Roger Wallace as the group's "sensational tenor sax" player; I presume he's the same person as Paul Wallace.
 Richie Dell Archie/Archia was the sister of Tom Archia, the Chicago saxist who helped launch the Aristocrat label.